davidsellen/pokemoncoreapi/Readme.md

 A Poke List API

-## Overview

-This is a Pokemon API that connects to the Pokemon API and caches the results inside Redis to deliver a full working solution of Http Client and Caching with Redis and docker using dotnet core 2.0.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This is DotNet Web API example that get its pokemon data from a remote API and caches it using Redis in order to deliver a full working solution of distributed application using dotnet core 2.0.

 ### Prerequisites

-You're going to need Redis, I'm using an Docker image and you can get yourself one by running:
+You're going to need Redis, I'm using an Docker image myself and you can get one by running:

 ```
 docker run -d --name myRedis -p 6379:6379 redis